gesteves/lightroom-alt-text-plugin/README.md

-This is a hacky plugin for Lightroom Classic that generates alt text for photos using ChatGPT-4o and saves it to the caption field in the photo's exif data.
+This is a plugin for Lightroom Classic that generates alt text for photos using ChatGPT-4o and saves it to the alt text field in the photo's IPTC metadata.

 To use it: